-Students can pursue an advanced degree in conjunction with the bachelor's degree.
+Students have the option to pursue an advanced degree in conjunction with the bachelor's degree.
 This option is called submatriculation, and it is available for Wharton undergraduates in cooperation with Wharton's MBA and PhD programs and with the Penn Law School.
-A student may obtain a BS in economics and an MBA in a total of five years, or a BS in economics and a JD in a total of six years.
+A student may obtain a BS in economics and an MBA in a total of five years or a BS in economics and a JD in a total of six years.
 Students interested in submatriculation should see an academic advisor during their sophomore year to design a program of study.
 Students apply during their junior year.

-To learn more about submatriculation: spike.wharton.upenn.edu/ugrprogram/academics/acadopp/submatriculationprogram.cfm
+To learn more about submatriculation: undergrad-inside.wharton.upenn.edu/submatriculation